 Only specified printer ink toners, cartridges and drums are accepted under the GCC's recycling program.
-This includes original HP ink toners and cartridges, all Cartridge World purchased ink products and all original Xerox Ink products.
+This includes all Cartridge World purchased ink products and all original Xerox Ink products.

 Each building should have a designated POC regarding the collection, sorting, appropriate packing and temporary storing of all used printer ink products accepted under GCC's recycling program.